avantikalal/covid-gene-expression/README.md

 _Methodological:_ Create a packaged reproducible pipeline in Docker to help scientists to easily treat their RNA-Seq data and for us if any new dataset comes out

+The report describing all the work and results generated during the virtual Biohackathon can be found [here](report/biohackrxiv.md).

 ## Projects

 The ideas proposed during this hackathon were divided into five projects (Fig. 1):